Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageWHAT ARE HISTOGRAMS AND BOX PLOTS?Histograms are a special kind of bar graph that shows a bar for a range of data values instead of a single value.
+Download as PDF Download PDF View as Separate PageWHAT ARE HISTOGRAMS AND BOX PLOTS?Histograms are a special kind of bar graph that shows a bar for a range of data values instead of a single value.
 A box plot is a data display that draws a box over a number line to show the interquartile range of the data.
 The ‘whiskers’ of a box plot show the least and greatest values in the data set.

 To better understand histograms & box plots…